Zeralm/Final/README.md

   storage.py - A module used for facilitating the access to the local thematic database ThesisDatabase.db.

   "Array creator.ipynb" - A jupyter notebook that processes 18.000 recent tweets extracted from the Twitter API to tokenize and lemmatize them and finally summarize them with an array of the most used words.

-  data/WordArray.csv - The array outputed by the afforementioned jupyter file.

   fundownload.py - Script that downloads basic information, including legal names, from a database of Startups called Fundz, as recommended by the propietary website.

   mergecsv.py - Script that merges all CSVs downloaded by fundownload.py , and outputs them into either a csv or the local database

+  ### Data folder (src)

+  data/WordArray.csv - The array outputed by the afforementioned jupyter file.

   data/ThesisDatabase.db - Sqlite database that stores data at the company level.
 It has been set up for storing tweet data, mainly coming from seleCrawl.py.